 Search

-Defence cooperation in the EU strengthens the defence capability of Member States and the basis of the European defence capability, as well as the EU as a security community and a global actor.
+Defence cooperation in the European Union reinforces the defence capabilities of EU Member States, strengthens the basis of a European defence capability and consolidates the EU as a security community and a global actor.

-The work carried out in the EU, NATO or other smaller groups of countries (such as NORDEFCO) is not competitive.
+The efforts of the EU, NATO and smaller multinational frameworks, such as the Nordic Defence Cooperation, do not compete with each other.
 The strengthening of defence cooperation in the EU supports the further development of cooperation between the EU and NATO.
 EU and NATO activities complement and benefit each other.

 EU crisis management operations and Finland's participation